learning-zone/react-basics/important.md

 ## Q. What is Compound Components in React?

 The Compound components are a pattern in which components are used together such that they share an implicit state that lets them communicate with each other in the background.
-In other words, when multiple components work together to have a shared state and handle logic together, they are called compound components.

 Internally they are built to operate on a set of data that is passed in through children instead of props.
 Behind the scenes they make use of React\'s lower level API such as `React.children.map()`, and `React.cloneElement()`.
 Using these methods, the component is able to express itself in such a way that promotes patterns of composition and extensibility.